shinoj-kr/Prompt-Engineering-Portfolio/README.md

 ## Part 3: Strategic Prompting Techniques
 ### 3.1 Chain-of-Thought Prompting
+### Option B: Multi-Step Reasoning
+### 1. Without Chain-of-Thought: Write a prompt that asks for just the answer
+#### Prompt
+Problem: A company has 150 employees.
+60% work in engineering, 25% in sales, and the rest in operations.
+If the company plans to hire 20% more engineers and 10% more sales people, how many total employees will there be after hiring?

+Give me only the final answer

+#### LLM Output Without Chain-of-Thought
+171.75 employees

+### 2. With Chain-of-Thought: Write a prompt that instructs the LLM to think step-by-step
+#### Prompt
+Problem: A company has 150 employees.
+60% work in engineering, 25% in sales, and the rest in operations.
+If the company plans to hire 20% more engineers and 10% more sales people, how many total employees will there be after hiring?

+Solve the above problem step by step

+#### LLM Output With Chain-of-Thought
+### Step 1: Find the number of employees in each department

+* Engineering = 60% of 150 = **0.60 × 150 = 90**
+* Sales = 25% of 150 = **0.25 × 150 = 37.5**
+* Operations = 150 − 90 − 37.5 = **22.5**

+### Step 2: Calculate new hires

+* Engineering hires = 20% of 90 = **0.20 × 90 = 18**
+* Sales hires = 10% of 37.5 = **0.10 × 37.5 = 3.75**

+### Step 3: Find the new department totals

+* Engineering after hiring = 90 + 18 = **108**
+* Sales after hiring = 37.5 + 3.75 = **41.25**
+* Operations remains = **22.5**

+### Step 4: Calculate the total employees after hiring

+108 + 41.25 + 22.5 = **171.75**

+### Final Answer

+**171.75 employees** (approximately **172 employees** if rounded to a whole number).

+### 3. Comparison

+### How the outputs differed

+The output without Chain-of-Thought provided only the final answer, which was 171.75 employees.
+The output with Chain-of-Thought showed each calculation step, including the number of employees in each department, the additional hires, and the final total.
+This made the reasoning process transparent and easier to follow.
+The final answer remained the same in both outputs.

+### Why chain-of-thought helps with complex reasoning

+Chain-of-Thought helps by breaking a complex problem into smaller and more manageable steps.
+It allows the model to perform calculations systematically instead of jumping directly to the final answer.
+This reduces the chance of errors in multi-step problems involving percentages and arithmetic operations.
+It also helps users understand how the final answer was derived.

+### One limitation you observed

+A limitation of Chain-of-Thought prompting is that it produces longer responses compared to direct answers.
+Even though the reasoning is shown step by step, the model can still make mistakes in its calculations or assumptions.
+The additional explanation may also be unnecessary when only the final answer is required.
+Therefore, Chain-of-Thought improves transparency but does not guarantee correctness.

 ### 3.2 Few-Shot Prompting

 ## Part 4: Responsible AI & Limitations